 Sound like a human being: If you say “planned, designed, and coordinated engineers efforts for the development of a mission critical system”, you sound like — no, just no. Only write stuff that will actually tell me something about you.
 Tell me about your process.
 Tell me about the issues you had to address.
 What kind of issues did you face?

-Spelling and Grammar: If you misspell something or have generally poor grammar, I’m going to move on.
-You’re and adult, presumably you graduated from high school, and you should be able to speak and write effectively.
+Spelling and Grammar: If you misspell wrods (see what I did there?) or have generally poor grammar, I’m going to move on.
+You’re an adult, presumably you graduated from high school, and you should be able to speak and write effectively.
 This especially applies to the following areas:

 - Their, there, and they’re